top of page

 Now the summer sun is shining, seasons, too, must come and go

-Oft I watch its light declining, sinking in a golden glow.
+Oft I'll watch it's light declining, sinking in a golden glow.

-I’ve no use for vain regretting, still my thoughts will roam.
+I’ve no time for vain regretting, still my thoughts will roam.

 Oh, to see that red sun setting, on the Hills of Home.